UK Housing Crisis

 Tackling the housing crisis is important, which spills over to the rental market and homelessness.

-Rising House Price
+Rising House Prices

 The value of a house has been growing quickly since the 1970’s.
 A house that cost £50,000 in 1970 would cost around £500,000 today.